rsxm/bitrader/README.rst

 .. code-block:: bash

-    python arbot.py
+    arbot

+No parameters needed!
 Then type /start in chat with your brand new Bitcoin Arbitrage bot.

 4. Profit!!!
 ------------